 The reference date

-If an employee meets with their supervisor or manager and discusses their intention to take time off and attend to personal matters before the actual writing of the permission letter, then he/she should reference the date of the discussion in the letter’s body paragraph.
+If an employee meets with their supervisor or manager and discusses their intention to take time off and attend to personal matters before the actual writing of this letter, then they should reference the date of the discussion in the letter’s body paragraph.

 The proposed absence dates/affected dates